danielgago/ia2324/README.md

 ---

-This repository is maintained by Daniel Gago and José Santos.
-For more information on this course, check out [the course unit page](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=520329) provided by FEUP.
+This repository is maintained by Daniel Gago, João Teixeira and José Santos.
+For more information on this course, check out [the course unit page](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=520334) provided by FEUP.